tkerby/flipperzero-firmware-wPlugins/README.md

-# Flipper Zero Game Engine Example
+# Flipper Zero 1D Pacman

-This repository contains an example project showcasing the usage of the [Flipper Zero Game Engine](https://github.com/flipperdevices/flipperzero-game-engine).
+This repository contains an implementation of 1D Pacman using the [Flipper Zero Game Engine](https://github.com/flipperdevices/flipperzero-game-engine) as boilerplate.

 ## Cloning source code